This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-- Once the oil has heated, add in the meat and brown it fully, breaking it up into small pieces.
+- Turn the Instant Pot to sauté, add 2 teaspoons extra virgin olive oil to the inner pot, and let heat briefly ~60 seconds.
+Once the oil has heated, add 1 pound lean ground beef to the inner pot and brown it fully, breaking it up into small pieces as it cooks.
 Once the meat is cooked, turn off the pressure cooker.
-Drain off any fat and return the inner pot back to the inner pot.
+If needed, remove the inner pot, drain off any fat from meat, and return the inner pot to the Instant Pot.

-- Add 1 cup of beef broth to the inner pot and use a spatula or spoon to scrape up all the browned bits off the bottom of the inner pot.
+- Pour a bit of the 4 cups low-sodium beef stock/broth to the inner pot and use a spatula or spoon to scrape up all the browned bits off the bottom of the inner pot.
+Add the remaining broth. *Adding a small amount makes it so you don't splash yourself when deglazing the inner pot.

-- Set to cook on high pressure for 3 minutes (hit manual or pressure cook and adjust time by using +/_ buttons until the timer reads 3).
+- Place the lid on the pressure cooker, ensuring the venting knob is sealed/locked.
+Set to cook on high pressure for 3 minutes by hitting the manual or pressure cook button and adjusting the time by using the +/- buttons until the timer reads 3.

-- Once the cooking time has elapsed, let the pressure release naturally for 5 minutes.
-Then do a quick release of any remaining pressure--be sure stand away from vent knob when releasing pressure.
+- Once the cooking time has elapsed, let the pressure release naturally for exactly 5 minutes.
+Then do a quick release of any remaining pressure, being sure to stand away from the vent knob when releasing pressure.

-- Fluff the noodles with a fork to incorporate everything.
-Taste and adjust seasonings if needed and serve.
+- Remove the lid and fluff the noodles with a fork to incorporate everything.
+Taste, adjust seasonings if needed, and serve.

 Notes